danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 Like type checking, this is also an opt-in step.
 Another programmer without npm or TypeScript installed can still work on this code without running into environmental setup errors.

 This point has caused me the most pain so far, but I'm getting more comfortable foregoing types for dependencies that have minimal contact with my code (a handful of function calls) vs libraries that I use extensively across multiple files in my codebase, where I opt to install a strictly development version of the libary (or just its types).
-This involves a bit of version syncing, but for small projects, that's generally not too bad.
+This involves a bit of version syncing, but for small projects that's not too painful.

 In an ideal future, TypeScript would take a leaf out of Deno's book and respect the [`X-TypeScript-Types` header](https://deno.land/manual/getting_started/typescript) for any remote imports, but that's not a goal for TypeScript in the short term, so you might be stuck with the current situation for a while.